 As referenced above, the wash sale rule was designed to discourage taxpayers from selling securities at a loss simply to claim a tax benefit.
-Recall that assets that are not stock or securities (such as gold or gold ETF, foreign currencies, or crypto currencies) are not subject to the onerous wash sale rule.
+Recall that under the current law assets that are not stock or securities (such as gold or gold ETF, foreign currencies, crypto currencies) are not subject to the onerous wash sale rule.
 For example, if you sell bitcoin at a loss, you can buy bitcoin again without running afoul of the wash sale rule.
-Also, with proper planning and the appropriate facts, the wash sale rule can be used to your advantage.
-See the following examples:
+Also, with proper planning and the appropriate facts, the wash sale rule can be used to your advantage, some examples as follows: